nzhagen/fpp_tools/README.md

     </tr>
 </table>

-We can see that some of the images do not contain fringes.
-While some FPP algorithms can handle this without trouble, some cannot, and so one may want to crop the images down to the fringe-only region, such as shown here:
+We can see that some areas within the images do not contain fringes.
+While some FPP algorithms can handle this without trouble, some cannot.
+So, we crop the images down to the fringe-only region, such as shown here:

 <table style="width:100%">
     <tr>